 In Massachusetts, Samuel Adams's proposal ensured "that the said constitution be never construed...to prevent the people of the United States, who are peaceable citizens, from keeping their own arms."
 6 id. at 1453.
 In the founding era, "peaceable" meant the same as today: nonviolent.
 Being "peaceable" is not the same as being "law-abiding," because the law may be broken nonviolently.
 Samuel Johnson's dictionary defined "peaceable" as "1.
 Free from war; free from tumult.
 2. Quiet; undisturbed.
 3. Not violent; not bloody.
-4. Not quarrelsome; not turbulent."
+4. Not guarrelsome; not turbulent."
 2 Samuel Johnson, A DICTIONARY OF THE ENGLISH LANGUAGE (5th ed.
 1773) (unpaginated).
 Thomas Sheridan defined "peaceable" as "Free from war, free from tumult; quiet, undisturbed; not quarrelsome, not turbulent."
-Thomas Sheridan, A Complete Dictionary of the English Language 438 (2d ed.
+Thomas Sheridan, A COMPLETE DICTIONARY OF THE ENGLISH LANGUAGE 438 (2d ed.
 1789).
 According to Noah Webster, "peaceable" meant "Not violent, bloody or unnatural."
-2 Noah Webster, American Dictionary of the English Language (1828) (unpaginated).
-Heller relied on Johnson, Sheridan, and Webster in defining the Second Amendment's text.
-10 supporters later celebrated the Second Amendment as the adoption of Adams's proposal.
+2 Noah Webster, AMERICAN DICTIONARY OF THE ENGLISH LANGUAGE (1828) (unpaginated).

+Heller relied on Johnson, Sheridan, and Webster in defining the Second Amendment's text.10

+Although not approved by a majority, many Massachusetts convention members ratified the Constitution with the understanding that Adams's amendments would follow.
+See id. at 1476 (John Hancock: "I give my assent to the Constitution in full confidence that the amendments proposed will soon become a part of the system.").
+And Adams's supporters later celebrated the Second Amendment as the adoption of Adams's proposal.
 Id. at 1453-54.

-Although not approved by a majority, many Massachusetts convention members ratified the Constitution with the understanding that Adams's amendments would follow.
-See 6 DOCUMENTARY HISTORY OF THE RATIFICATION OF THE CONSTITUTION, at 1476 (John Hancock: "I give my assent to the Constitution in full confidence that the amendments proposed will soon become a part of the system.").
-And Adams's